THE LAST BEST HOPE

 Rousseau needed a general will concept for the same reason as that of its initial proposer, Hobbes.
 Any political philosophy that advocates total surrender of its citizen’s powers to a Sovereign – rather than, as in democracies, to a body of elected officials who must periodically resubmit themselves to selection through their citizens’ votes – needs to claim inclusion of some other mechanism through which the sovereign can be to at least some degree guided by the citizens’ wishes.
 Without this the system’s unfairness and absurdity (might = right, and winner takes all until supplanted by some younger and/or luckier and/or more vicious “winner”) is too obvious to all participants.
 Briefly, our support for our naked emperors has always required provision of at least some suggestion of a fig leaf.

 In late 1700’s France, Rousseau’s Social Contract was by far the most influential document among the literate portion of the populace for initiation and guidance of the Revolution; and Rousseau was anything but a Radical Enlightenment servant of reason, so the post-Terror shift of blame by our Moderate and Counter Enlightenment camps onto the Radicals and reason was essentially a political hatchet job17.
 What really crashed and burned in Paris was not reason, but Rousseau’s exciting and seductive romanticism.
-Further, and in view of where Romanticism was soon destined to lead us, our transfer of the blame that should have accrued to it instead to the Radical stream and reason was a little like shooting our genuine heroine in the back while she was trying to protect us from a monster.
+Further, and in view of where Romanticism was soon destined to lead us, our transfer of the blame that should have accrued to it instead to the Radical stream and reason was a little like shooting our genuine heroine in the back while she was trying to stand between us from a monster.
 Its unfortunate consequences have been playing out and metastasizing ever since, and have largely precipitated our present downward spiral.

 Returning to late 1700’s America, our Founding Fathers’ attempt to incorporate their most valuable Moderate Enlightenment insights into our foundational documents was noble and as well executed as could reasonably have been hoped for at that time.
 But the idea is now gaining ground within Enlightenment scholarship of our entire Moderate Enlightenment stream having been deeply flawed 18.
 We can see it to have represented at best the mutually agreed postponement of a battle that we never really had any intellectually honest prospect for avoiding; and at worst to have amounted to opportunistic exploitation by us wealthy white men of our unearned financial and educational birth advantages for perpetuation of our dominance.

-To clarify: We have been assuring ourselves and each other that our reticence towards clear and powerful explanation of the dangerous irrationality of their positions to religious people has been due to our kindly concern for their wellbeing, from our understanding that they are deriving comfort and support from their superstitions, and/or to our sad but realpolitik acceptance of their minds being too weak to be able to follow our arguments.
+To clarify: We have been assuring ourselves and each other that our reticence towards clear and powerful explanation of the dangerous irrationality of their positions to religiously superstitious people has been due to our kindly concern for their wellbeing, from our understanding that they are deriving comfort and support from their superstitions, and/or to our sad but realpolitik acceptance of their minds being too weak to be able to follow our arguments.
 But I think that our time has now come for maximum self-honesty on the extent to which we may instead have been acting from Voltaire’s less laudable motive, of concern for the security of our silverware.

-To revisit Karl Popper’s final provision of a coherent epistemic basis for science, I think that my community – not just scientists and engineers, but essentially all signatories to Jonathan Rauch’s “Constitution of Knowledge” – should have turned this immediately into a much larger issue.
+To revisit Karl Popper’s final provision of a coherent epistemic basis for science, I think that my community – not just scientists and engineers, but all signatories to Jonathan Rauch’s “Constitution of Knowledge” – should have turned this immediately into a much larger issue.
 We should have written the articles and done the interviews to communicate gently to all proselytizers for our religions and their subsidiary systems of self-serving irrationality: “Okay.
 This is how our knowledge works.
 This is why we believe what we believe.
-We are now asking you – respectfully, and because we would honestly like to know for the important prospect of finally being able to start working with you towards solution of our urgent social and environmental problems – How does your knowledge work?
+We are now asking you – respectfully, and because we would honestly like to know for the crucial prospect of finally being able to start working with you towards solution of our urgent social and environmental problems – How does your knowledge work?
 Exactly what can you finally offer, beyond “might equals right”, as justification for your proposals?”
 This essay’s suggestion is that they have never really had a damn thing; that it has all and always been, as in the droll example of our world supporting turtle, “turtles all the way down”.

 To return now to the rise of post-structuralism; my community was basically just asleep at the switch.
 With relations between science and the humanities being already at a low ebb, as per C.P.
 Snow’s observations, we were unfortunately just not paying as much attention as we should have been to what was going on in their classrooms and journals.
 We did not begin to take it seriously until the 1990s, by which time its damage was virtually irreversible.
 Paul Gross and Norman Levitt’s excellent 1994 book, The Academic Left and its Quarrels With Science, was too little and too late to stop the rot.